74k1/74k1/README.md

   The intersection of usability and technical elegance is where I thrive.<br><br>
   I'm currently pursuing my federal Cyber Security Specialist certification while gaining hands-on experience through system administration and my self-hosted servers.<br><br>
   Take a look to see what I've been working on.<br><br>
-  If you have any questions or inquiries, feel free to reach out.
+  If you have any questions or inquiries, feel free to reach out.<br><br>
   </samp>
   <br>
   <div align="left">